Cally99/scaffold/README.md

 # scaffold

-Just a basic project scaffold for Django/Vue/Postgres/Docker/AWS/etc. The production configuration has NGinx serving Vue.js on the frontend and reverse-proxying to a Django application running a REST API on the backend.
-The project is containerized using Docker and orchestrated with Docker Compose.
+A basic project framework for building apps that have a Vue front end, Django back end, REST API in the middle, user sign up and authentication ready, Dockerized development and production environments, with a configuration for deployment to Heroku.

+## Includes

+* Django
+* Django REST framework
+* Django REST Auth and All Auth
+* Vue
+* Vue Router
+* Vuex
+* Vue CLI 3
+* Gunicorn
+* Dockerized development environment with Docker Compose
+* Deployment to Heroku in Docker containers

 ## Setup